geoffreywiseman/awswl/docs/alternatives.md

 ## AWS Site-to-Site VPN

-If you're working from an office or a set of offices and you have good networking equipment and networking personnel, it's more common to use an [AWS site-to-site VPN](https://docs.aws.amazon.com/vpn/index.html), allowing you to connect the internal network of your office(s) to the internal network of your VPC(s).
+If you're working from an office or a set of offices, and you have good networking equipment and networking personnel, it's more common to use an [AWS site-to-site VPN](https://docs.aws.amazon.com/vpn/index.html), allowing you to connect the internal network of your office(s) to the internal network of your VPC(s).

 In a more complex environment, you might also include something like a Transit Gateway.